Xilinx/Vitis-AI/alveo/examples/caffe/pix2pix/bw2color/README.md

 ## Run Inference model on CPU

-To run the inference model on cpu with b/w images, please use the following commands.
+To run the inference model on cpu to convert B/W image to color (RGB) image, please use the following commands.

 ```
 cd /workspace/alveo/examples/caffe/pix2pix/bw2color